NUMBER OF RESIDENCY POSITIONS: Two

 ACCREDITATION STATUS: Fully accredited by the Accreditation Council on Optometric Education.

-Five full time optometrists, two optometry residents, and two optometry students provide primary and secondary ophthalmic care to Veterans at the VA Northern Indiana Health Care System in Fort Wayne, Indiana.
+At present, five full time optometrists, two optometry residents, and two optometry students provide full scope optometric care to a large Veteran population.
 Common services include: dilated eye examinations, refraction, automated perimetry, A/B scan ultrasonography, corneal pachymetry, anterior/posterior segment digital photography, low vision rehabilitation, diabetic tele-retinal screenings, traumatic brain injury screenings, pre/post operative care, minor anterior segment procedures, HRT 3, posterior and anterior segment OCT and additional ophthalmic imaging modalities including infra-red, red-free and auto-fluorescence.
-Secondary and tertiary eye care is provided on site by three ophthalmology consultants (one general practice surgeon and two subspecialists (cornea and oculoplastics).
-Common ophthalmologic services include: cataract extraction with intraocular lens implant, ptosis repair, blepharoplasty, entropion/ectropion repair, excision of malignant and benign lid lesions and ophthalmic laser procedures.
-Additional specialty ophthalmology services, including neuro-ophthalmology, glaucoma, and retina/uvea, are provided by local specialists or staff at other VA Medical Centers.
+Secondary and tertiary eye care is provided on site by three ophthalmology consultants and a part-time VA based ophthalmologist.
+Expertise among these providers includes fellowship training in oculoplastics and cornea, as well as advanced training in glaucoma.
+Common ophthalmologic services include: cataract extraction with intraocular lens implant, ptosis repair, blepharoplasty, entropion/ectropion repair, excision of malignant lid lesions with or without reconstruction, minimally invasive glaucoma surgery, ophthalmic laser procedures, and intraocular injections.
+Specialty ophthalmology services, including neuro-ophthalmology, glaucoma, and retina/uvea, are also provided by local specialists or staff at other VA Medical Centers.